TH Q4 2025 Earnings Call Summary | Stock Taper

 • Revenue Breakdown:

-• WHS segment: Approximately $40 million, primarily from construction services.
+• Workforce Hospitality Solutions (WHS) segment: ~$40 million, primarily from construction services.

-• HFS South and All Other segments: Approximately $36 million.
+• HFS South and All Other segments: ~$36 million.

-• Cash Flow: Generated over $74 million in cash flows from operations and $66 million in discretionary cash flow for the year.
+• Cash Flow: Over $74 million from operations and $66 million of discretionary cash flow for the year.

-• Balance Sheet: Ended Q4 with zero net debt and total liquidity of approximately $183 million.
+• Balance Sheet: Ended Q4 with zero net debt and total available liquidity of approximately $183 million.

 2. Strategic Updates and Business Highlights

-• Contract Awards: Secured over $740 million in long-term contracts since February 2025, with more than $495 million from the WHS segment.
+• Contract Awards: Secured over $740 million in long-term contracts since February 2025, with over $495 million in the WHS segment.

 • Target Hyperscale: Launched to provide customized solutions through a vertically integrated accommodations platform.

-• Market Demand: Strong momentum driven by capital investments in AI infrastructure, critical minerals, and power generation, leading to a pipeline of over 20,000 beds.
+• Market Demand: Strong momentum driven by capital investments in AI infrastructure, critical minerals, and power generation.

 3. Forward Guidance and Outlook

-• Capital Expenditures: Expected between $65 million and $75 million, primarily for growth in the WHS segment.
+• Capital Spending: Projected between $65 million and $75 million, primarily for growth in the WHS segment.

-• Run Rate Expectations: Anticipated annualized revenue run rate exceeding $360 million and adjusted EBITDA exceeding $90 million by year-end 2026.
+• Run Rate Expectations: Anticipated annualized revenue run rate exceeding $360 million and adjusted EBITDA exceeding $90 million by the end of 2026.

 5. Notable Q&A Insights

-• Variable Revenue Potential: New contracts include a variable revenue component that could enhance earnings beyond fixed minimum commitments.
+• Variable Revenue Potential: New contracts include a variable revenue component, which could provide upside beyond the fixed minimum revenue commitments.